The Persistent Dreams of Mom and Alejandro Jodorowsky

 The documentary film, Jodorowsky’s Dune about Alejandro Jodorowsky’s unrealized adaptation of Frank Herbert’s sci-fi classic opens with an epigraph quoting Viktor E. Frankl: “What is to give light must endure burning.”
 And so it is with the exquisitely luminous residue that constitutes the fabulous remains of the never made film that are autopsied here.
 The documentary chronicles the two-year long dream in which the Chilean-French avant-garde theatre artist and cult film director meticulously mapped out his quixotic vision for the film in collaboration with then relatively unknown, but crazy talented, artists and creators, such as Moeibus, Chris Foss, and H.R.
 Giger, among others.

-The film (which may have ended up being between 12 and 20 hours long had it ever been made) never came to fruition.
+The film (which may have ended up being between 12 to 20 hours long had it ever been made) never came to fruition.
 But far from branding the project a failure, Jodorowsky’s Dune celebrates the genius and audacity of Jodorowsky’s artistic vision, as well as his utter devotion to pursuing it down the rabbit hole, into the great unknown.
 The implications of this revelation may lead one to rethink the value of the artistic product (as opposed to process) and reassess the ramifications on creativity of our obsession with the art object as commodity.

 “Soft rain will come and the smell of the ground, / And swallows circling with their shimmering sound / And frogs in the pools singing all night, / And the wild plum trees in their tremulous white”